Skip to content

 After implementing these changes:

-1. Long-press on any task in your app
+1. Tap on the task in your app

 2. A dialog will appear with the current title and category